George Graham Vest: Old Drum

-During the trial, Vest stated that he would "win the case or apologize to every dog in Missouri."
+During the trial, Vest stated that he would "win the case or apologize to every dog in Missouri".
 Vest's closing argument to the jury made no reference to any of the testimony offered during the trial, and instead offered a eulogy of sorts.
 Vest's "Eulogy of the Dog" is one of the most enduring passages of purple prose in American courtroom history (only a partial transcript has survived):

 Vest won the case (the jury awarded $50 to the dog's owner) and also won its appeal to the Missouri Supreme Court.
 A bust of the dog resides in the Missouri Supreme Court building in Jefferson City, Missouri.
-In 1958, a statue of the dog was erected on the Johnson County Courthouse lawn containing a summation of Vest’s closing speech, “A man’s best friend is his dog.”
+In 1958, a statue of the dog was erected on the Johnson County Courthouse lawn containing a summation of Vest's closing speech, "A man's best friend is his dog".

-Movie depictions

-The speech has been used in movies which are set in Missouri and involve sheep owners who allegedly shoot the dog but are then shot themselves by the dog's owners, who are then tried for murder.